Quantum States Imaging of Magnetic Field Contours based on Autler-Townes Effect in Yb Atoms

-\textit{Experiment--} For small fields (less than 200 $\mu$T), our model enables us to determine $|B_x|$, $|B_y|$ and $|B_z|$ with a single laser polarization.
-Starting with a fluorescence image in Fig.~\ref{fig:B-field-mapping}(a) with a series of vertical dark stripes resulting primarily from a $B_z$ field with a $dB_z/dz$ gradient generated by the large coils, we extracted the dark-line locations and computed the field magnitude $|\textbf{B}|$ with~\eqref{eq:dark-line-condition}, plotted in Fig.~\ref{fig:B-field-mapping}(b) with a quadratic least-square fit.
+\textit{Experiment--} Starting with a fluorescence image in Fig.~\ref{fig:B-field-mapping}(a) with a series of vertical dark stripes resulting primarily from a $B_z$ field with a $dB_z/dz$ gradient generated by the large coils, we extracted the dark-line locations and computed the field magnitude $|\textbf{B}|$ with Eq.~\eqref{eq:dark-line-condition}, plotted in Fig.~\ref{fig:B-field-mapping}(b) with a quadratic least-square fit.
 According to the Hanle effect, the darkest spot near $z$=$-5$ mm indicates where $B_z = 0$.
 The laser was square-wave AM modulated at 2 MHz at 10\% duty cycle and $y$-polarized.
-The thin ``sheet" of light in the $xz$-plane does not capture variations along the $y$-axis (none expected on that scale).
 Additional data points were extracted from images taken with 1 MHz and 4 MHz modulation.
 From these three frames (3 ms), we estimate the uncertainty in $|\textbf{B}|$ to be $\approx$ 1 $\mu$T (0.01 G) based on the width of the dark lines and signal-to-noise ratio.
 This precision can be improved with more frames.
+The thin ``sheet" of light in the $xz$-plane does not capture variations in \textbf{B} along the $y$-axis (none expected on that scale).
+This assumption could break down if variations of \textbf{B} in the $y$-direction over the sheet's thickness $\Delta y$ is greater than the power-broadened transition linewidth, in which case it would blur out the dark lines.
+In our setup, $\Delta y=3$ mm and the power-broadened (dark) linewidths range from 360 kHz to 2 MHz, corresponding to $\Delta B\approx$ 7-100 $\mu$T (70 mG to 1 G) taking into account both $\Delta m_J = 1,2$ V-transitions.